Sonata for Two Pianos

 Andrew was commissioned to compose his Sonata for 2 Pianos by Joseph Weingarten and Margaret Newman, 2 leading concert pianists, who had been asked to give a piano duo recital in aid of the Interdenominational Society for Soviet Jewry.
 This society existed before the fall of Soviet Communism and was created to help Jews who were kept in the USSR against their will.

-Andrew composed a beautiful yearning work influenced by Jewish modal scales and inspired by certain psalms, which I picked out and which illustrated the persecution of the Jews throughout their history.
+Andrew composed a beautiful, yearning work, influenced by Jewish modal scales and inspired by certain psalms, which I had picked out and which illustrated the persecution of the Jews throughout their history.

 The world premiere, which took place in July 1987, was a great success.
-It was recorded on cassette.
-This sold well, further raising funds for the cause.
+It was recorded on cassette tape, which sold well, further raising funds for the cause.

 The Israeli premiere of the Sonata for 2 Pianos in Tel Aviv went extremely well.
-Andrew was presented with two gifts: a beautiful book of Israel with an inscription from the Society and a framed line drawing of a tree with the inscription: "Trees planted in Israel in the name of Andrew Downes by the Interdenominational Society for Soviet Jewry".
+Andrew was presented with two gifts: a beautiful book on Israel with an inscription from the Society, and a framed line drawing of a tree with the inscription: "Trees planted in Israel in the name of Andrew Downes by the Interdenominational Society for Soviet Jewry".